Family Closing On New Home

 Buying a home is a big investment.
 For many people, coming up with the necessary funds to make it possible can make for major financial – and emotional – strain.
 Fortunately, there are ways to mitigate this burden and manage many of the costs of closing on your new home.

-So, what do you do to help with all of these costs?
-One option that can alleviate some of this upfront financial burden is a no-closing-cost mortgage.
+One option that can alleviate some of the upfront financial burden is a no-closing-cost mortgage.
 In this scenario, the lender will pay for many of the initial closing costs and fees, and then make up for it by charging a higher interest rate over the duration of the loan.
-This is just like a no-closing-cost refinance, with the only difference being that in a refinance you’re just redoing the financing on your current home instead of a getting a mortgage for the purchase of a new home.

 What Is A No-Closing-Cost Mortgage?